kostaskonkk/datmo/README.md

 ## Custom Messages

 This package uses two custom msgs types `datmo/Track` and `datmo/TrackArray` to facilitate the publishing of its results.
-To my knowledge, at the time of developemnt, there was no standard ROS messages that accomplishes the same task.
+To my knowledge, at the time of developement, there was no standard ROS messages that accomplishes the same task.

 The `datmo/Track` message has the following structure:\
 int32 id - object ID, so it is possible to differentiate between different objects during tracking\